fullstackla/pairing-meetup/ORIGINS.md

 - using and improving free and open-source software tools.

 ## Why
 Inspired by agile extreme programming practitioners and meetup organizers like Pivotal Labs in Santa Monica and open source contributors like Katrina Owen of Exercism, we wanted to continue our own personal learning and learn with others in Los Angeles through workshop-style meetups.
+We noticed there weren't any regularly-meeting, beginner-friendly, language/framework-aganostic meetups in the downtown area that focused on coding together.
+So we started one.
 It’s important to us to keep empowering others to craft the meetup to align with their own learning goals, while making sure organizers do not get burnt out.